Fredddydili/Collection-and-Cleaning/README.md

 ------------------------------------------------------------------------

-This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, 'run\_analysis.R', does the following:
+This is the steps for the Getting and Cleaning Data project.
+The final R script, 'run\_analysis.R', does the following:

 -   Load the activity and feature files
 -   Load both the training and test datasets, keeping only those columns which reflect a mean or standard deviation